DrRuin/webustler/README.md

 Firecrawl is excellent but:
 - Requires API key and paid plans for serious usage
 - Limited anti-bot capabilities
-- Not an MCP server
+- More complex setup with environment variables

 </details>